quikly/gridhook/README.md

 ```

 ## Changelog
+v0.3.0 Remove use of `with_indifferent_access` on params.

 v0.2.1 Use built-in rails JSON parser.

 v0.2.0 Supports version 3 of the Sendgrid webhook released on
 September 6th, 2013, which provides the proper headers and JSON post body
 without hacks or middleware.
 If upgrading to this version, please make sure
 to update the Webhooks settings in your SendGrid App to use V3 of their API.